Italy Company Formations

 - We will obtain your fiscal number as part of the standard incorporation fee

-- All directors must hold a EU passport
+- At least 1 director must hold an EU passport

 - Only one shareholder is required